Minimization of hypersurfaces: Effective minimization

 \section{Effective minimization}

-As discussed in Remark~\ref{Rkminimal} above, we can determine the minimal complete set of weight vectors relevant for a reduction algorithm for hypersurfaces of degree~$d$ in~$\BP^n$.
+As discussed in Remark~\ref{Rkminimal} above, we can determine the minimal complete set of weight vectors relevant for a minimization algorithm for hypersurfaces of degree~$d$ in~$\BP^n$.
 Table~\ref{Table1} gives some examples.
-(In all these cases, the minimal complete set of weight vectors is unique, even when $d \le n$.)
 The list for plane cubics recovers~\cite{CFS2010}*{Lemma~4.4}.
 We note that the minimal complete set of weights for cubic surfaces is already mentioned (without proof) in~\cite{Kollar}*{Prop.~6.4.2}.

 For any given weight vector~$w$, it is a finite problem to determine whether a given form~$F$ is unstable for~$(T, w)$ for a suitable unimodular matrix~$T$.
 This is a consequence of the following result.
-Note that this is where in the more general setting of a DVR we have to assume that the residue class field is finite.
+Note that this is where in the more general setting of a PID we have to assume that the residue class field is finite.

 \begin{Lemma} Let $w \in \Z_{\ge 0}^{n+1}$ be a weight vector; we write $M_w = \diag(p^{w_0}, \ldots, p^{w_n})$ for the diagonal matrix with entries the powers of~$p$ given by~$w$.
 We set $G = \GL(n+1, \Z)$ and define $G_w = G \cap M_w^{-1} G M_w$.
 Then $G_w$ is a finite-index subgroup of~$G$.
 Let $F \in \Z[x_0, \ldots, x_n]$ and $T \in G_w$; write $F' = {}^T F$.
 Then we have that